lirudayam/sap-teched-cap-inmemory-sample/README.md

 ## OData Service

-The out-of-the-box solution comes with a prefill of following entities:
-- Product (incl. category and text)
-- Business Partner (Supplier and Customer)

-You can run a post request to create sample purchase and sales order data dervied from the JSON-file within the srv module.
-Execute a POST-request e.g. to http://localhost:4004/main/GenerateSamplePurchaseOrders

-For more sophisticated options you have a sample.http file
+For some sample you have a sample.http file